bochanlee-git/TRAC-Vertical-Flight-Dynamics/sample_code/README.md

 The resulting state-space representation can be used for:

-- eigenvalue analysis,
+- eigenvalue analysis
-- dynamic-mode identification,
+- dynamic-mode identification
-- stability analysis,
+- stability analysis
-- control-system design,
+- control-system design
-- and local response prediction.
+- and local response prediction

 The basic workflow is: